Forward-UIUC-2023S/dhyey-pandya-academic-search-service/README.md

                             ],
 ```

-**Searching by Author and Institution both: Users can search for works published by a specific author from a specific institution**
+**6. Searching by Author and Institution both: Users can search for works published by a specific author from a specific institution**

 Elasticsearch Query API: